alan-turing-institute/hut23-compiler-club/our-startup-files/README.md

 The data section is tricky.
 It contains the initial values of data that the program may need to change during the course of its execution.
-Thus, although this section should be loaded into flash memory, it will need to be moved to RAM and all the symbols within it should resolve to addresses in RAM.
+Thus, although this section should be loaded into flash memory, it will need to be copied to RAM and so all the symbols within it should resolve to addresses in RAM.

 The terminology is as follows.
 The address of the section at run-time